ch1b4d4/Cleaning-Data-Exercise-Practise-/docs/index.md

 ## Hi, thank you for visiting my page.
-My names are: Chibudu Nyiro.
+I'm Chibudu Nyiro.
 I'm an aspiring Data Scientist

 ### The Work Done
 I carried out the following procedures for the preparation of the Data Cleaning in this project